 In industrial industries, container shipments are the most common way to transport metal parts and equipment overseas.
 This kind of transportation is so common because of its low cost, but it’s also the slowest form of transportation.
 During these long journeys, shipping containers are subject to extreme environmental variations such as temperature and relative humidity.
 With these variations, condensation forms along the inner walls of the shipment containers.
 This condensation will drip from the walls and ceiling onto the packages inside the container.
 In addition, if the metal parts are poorly packaged, humidity can enter the packaging and accelerate corrosion.

-Using the Zerust® Z-CIS® approach, our rust experts have the skills to design the right packaging solution to protect your parts.
-Our wide range of Contact Rust Preventative Coatings, Volatile Corrosion Inhibitor (VCI) Protective Packaging, and VCI Emitters, provide the framework to develop a custom packaging solution to fit your needs.Request Information
+Using the ZERUST® Z-CIS® approach, our rust experts have the skills to design the right packaging solution to protect your parts.
+Our wide range of Contact Rust Preventative Coatings, Volatile Corrosion Inhibitor (VCI) Protective Packaging, and VCI Emitters provide the framework to develop a custom packaging solution to fit your needs.Request Information

-With the current pandemic affecting industries around the world, container shipments are taking longer than ever before to reach their destination and frequently left in port for weeks before they’re even loaded onto the cargo ships.
-So, the desiccants are reaching their maximum capacity more frequently and faster than ever, as they are subjected to saltwater, and moisture while waiting at port.
+With the current pandemic affecting industries worldwide, container shipments take longer than ever before to reach their destination.
+They are frequently left in the port for weeks before they’re even loaded onto the cargo ships.
+So, the desiccants are reaching their maximum capacity more frequently and faster than ever, as they are subjected to salt water and moisture while waiting at the port.
 With the main benefit of container shipments being the cost savings, companies quickly learn these savings can evaporate when their parts arrive at their destination rusted and useless.